Desert flooding damages Los Angeles to Phoenix highway

-The latest round of flooding started Wednesday evening, damaging the eastbound lanes of Interstate 10 near the small community of Desert Center, about 165 miles (265 kilometers) east of Los Angeles.
+The newest round of flooding started Wednesday evening, damaging a roadway that was part of a detour past a repair project along eastbound Interstate 10 near the small community of Desert Center, about 165 miles (265 km) east of Los Angeles.

 Traffic in both directions was halted initially, but westbound lanes for motorists heading from Arizona to California reopened later.

-All eastbound traffic was diverted until the California Department of Transportation managed to reopen one lane Thursday morning.
+All eastbound traffic was diverted until the California Department of Transportation managed to reopen one lane of the highway that was being repaired.

 Officials recommended that people heading from Southern California use Interstates 8 or 40, which are major detours.